Sensitivity for Smoluchowski equation: Sensitivity for bounded kernels

-As explained in the introduction, one can solve explicitly the variation equation \eqref{SensitivityEq2} solving first its linearized verion \eqref{SmoLinLin} before using the variation of constant method.
+We fix $\mu_0$ throughout this section and work on a fixed time interval $[0,T]\subset\bigl[0,T^{\la}(\mu_0)\bigr)$, for all $\la\in\mcU$.
+As explained in the introduction, one can solve explicitly equation \eqref{SensitivityEq2} solving first its linearized verion before using the variation of constant method.
 The first step is made solving a dual problem to the homogeneous equation, on the space $B_0$.